The latest Glastonbury weather forecast is in

-If you were at last year's Glastonbury Festival, the thought of mud probably still causes you sleepless nights.
+If you were at last year's Glastonbury Festival, the thought of mud is still probably causing you sleepless nights.
 With the 2017 event just weeks away, it's now time to discern whether you'll be needing to pack your sunnies or wellies.

-It's good and bad news for ticket-owners - it seems this year will see a mixture of both sunshine and rain, however, it certainly doesn't look like the washout that greeted dwellers upon arrival in 2016 especially considering the week before looks like it'll be sun-filled.
+While early outlook seemed to suggest that the sun would be out with sporadic rain showers, the latest update provides better news for festival-goers: it's looking like this year's Glastonbury could be treated to a heatwave,

-Below are the latest weather updates but, of course, this is all liable to change with every passing day so bookmark this page to stay in the know.
+Below are the latest weather updates but, of course, with a week to go this is all liable to change (for reference, here is what was predicted days ago).

 Glastonbury 2016 - in pictures